-On October 2, 2010, we completed our acquisition of CCE's North American business and relinquished our indirect ownership interest in CCE's European operations.
+On October 2, 2010, we completed our acquisition of CCE's former North America business and relinquished our indirect ownership interest in CCE's European operations.
 As a result of this transaction, the Company does not own any interest in New CCE.
-Refer to Note 2 for additional information related to this acquisition.
+Refer to Note 2 for additional information related to this transaction.

-We accounted for our investment in CCE under the equity method of accounting until our acquisition of CCE's North American business was completed on October 2, 2010.
+We accounted for our investment in CCE under the equity method of accounting until our acquisition of CCE's former North America business was completed on October 2, 2010.
 Therefore, our consolidated net income for the year ended December 31, 2010, included equity income from CCE during the first nine months of 2010.
 The Company owned 33 percent of the outstanding common stock of CCE immediately prior to the acquisition.
-The following table provides summarized financial information for CCE for the nine months ended October 1, 2010, and for the year ended December 31, 2009 (in millions):
+The following table provides summarized financial information for CCE for the nine months ended October 1, 2010 (in millions):

-The following table provides a summary of our significant transactions with CCE for the nine months ended October 1, 2010, and for the year ended December 31, 2009 (in millions):
+The following table provides a summary of our significant transactions with CCE for the nine months ended October 1, 2010 (in millions):

 Syrup and finished product purchases from CCE represent purchases of fountain syrup in certain territories that have been resold by our Company to major customers and purchases of bottle and can products.
 Marketing payments made by us directly to CCE represent support of certain marketing activities and our participation with CCE in cooperative advertising and other marketing activities to promote the sale of Company trademark products within CCE territories.
 These programs were agreed to on an annual basis.
 Marketing payments made to third parties on behalf of CCE represent support of certain marketing activities and programs to promote the sale of Company trademark products within CCE's territories in conjunction with certain of CCE's customers.
 Pursuant to cooperative advertising and trade agreements with CCE, we received funds from CCE for local media and marketing program reimbursements.
 Payments made to CCE for dispensing equipment repair services represent reimbursement to CCE for its costs of parts and labor for repairs on cooler, dispensing or post-mix equipment owned by us or our customers.
 The other payments — net line in the table above represents payments made to and received from CCE that are individually insignificant.